 What do you think happens when you then decide to ‘help out’?
 You might suffer.

 You’re helping other people not feel their own discomfort & the last person you're helping is YOU.

 The question is, is it really worth you loosing YOUR comfort?
 Don't you think when your body tells you that you need rest, that it should be just as important as your family 'needing' something from you?
-If only your body could through you a guilt card as hard as some relatives.
+If only your body could throw you a guilt card as hard as some relatives can.
 I guess it kinda can.
-It's just delayed and you pay later.
-Often we don't even realize how much we're pushing our own boundaries bc it's become so normal to ignore them.
+It's just delayed and you end up paying later.
+Often times we don't even realize how much we're pushing our own boundaries because it's become so normal to ignore them.